IanClark-fullStack/README-generator/README.md

   ## Description
   ------
-    To save time, this project will automate the process of creating your repositories readme file  by creating new instances every time by by creating new instances every project
+   To save time, this application will automate the process of creating individual readme files  by generating a readme using a CLI
   **Written w/**
   Node, CLI, JavaScript